benjimin/pywebcorp/README.md

 The relevent existing libraries (requests-ntlm, ntlmpool, ..) all rely on python-ntlm (or a fork thereof).
 Note that python-ntlm is LGPL, and appears to include a python reimplementation of cryptography algorithms.

-### HTTPS and CONNECT

-The http protocol consists of opening a socket (with or without secure wrapping) and sending, then receiving, dispatches (client requests and server responses) which consist of:
-- Preface line.
-- Headers.
-- Blank separator.
-- Optional message body.

-The preface line in a request always features one of the *verbs* from a set which includes GET, POST and CONNECT.
-The preface line in a response always features some kind of *status* which acknowledges (and relates to) the preceding request.
-Aside from the preface line, each dispatch follows the pattern of an internet message standard (which also applies to email protocols).

-Frequently, either party closes the connection after sending a dispatch.
-The CONNECT verb is exceptional only in that, after the response is dispatched, the underlying socket is potentially turned over for a different use (i.e. the server makes it a tunnel to another host, and the client typically applies a wrapper layer and uses it as the socket for a HTTPS connection to the other host).

-The NTLM proxy handshake protocol still depends on the content of the CONNECT response headers (not just the status).
-Unfortunately, a current [bug](https://bugs.python.org/issue24964) in the python standard library makes this unavailable in httplib.
-Part of the problem is that the API treats CONNECT entirely differently from other request verbs.
-(It would seem more natural if it were just a normal verb, and if responses included socket handles that could also be passed to http connection constructors.
-This ought also keep the https connection subclass simple.)

-### Conda example

-Conda accesses the web via a requests Session subclass with HTTPAdapter mounted (for http/s, plus alternate adapters e.g. for file paths).
-Session objects have methods corresponding to request verbs.
-The adapter is to "send" a request object into a response object.

-Urllib3 uses pool managers (with request methods to return responses) which spool out connection pools (for each destination) that in turn manage connection objects (httplib connection subclasses, which also improve support for security certificates).
-Individual requests are forwarded through these management layers; the calling application is not passed a connection handle.

-Conda and requests automatically support non-authenticated proxies.
-When a requests session performs a request, it merges settings from the environment (invoking urllib.getproxies).
-This passes a list of proxies to the HTTPAdapter, which uses urllib3.proxy_from_url to instantiate an appropriate pool manager from which to draw the connection.
-The proxy support in urllib3 is presented through a pool manager subclass.
-This proxy manager applies the logic of sharing a single connection pool for all HTTP (GET proxying), and another for each HTTPS destination (CONNECT proxying).
-It also passes proxy arguments to the connection pool (which establishes tunnels, modifies headers, etc).

-NTLM is authentication at the connection (rather than request) level.
-Seamless support requires intercepting the user's intended request at a level where the response headers are exposed and the connection can be remade.

-To work, the ConnectionPool or Connection object needs to understand the NTLM handshake (and either be passed knowledge, or deduce from the knock rejection header, whether the host is being asked to proxy).
-The connection tunnelling should be re-implemented through CONNECT requests (which can utilise the handshake logic in the same way as HTTP GET proxying and direct HTTP/S requests).